• Home

 How to Run Linux or Unix on Windows 10 with VirtualBox

-Last Updated March 30, 2022 By Subhash D 2 Comments
+Last Updated February 7, 2023 By Subhash D 2 Comments

 As a student of computer science student, I was always happy to own a Windows laptop.
 In my third year of engineering, I had to practice Linux commands for Operating systems practical as mentioned in the academic curriculum.
-When I talked to my laptop vendor, I got two options either to uninstall Windows and Install Linux or Install Linux in dual booting.
+When I talked to my laptop vendor, I got two options either uninstall Windows and Install Linux or Install Linux in dual booting.
 But I was not happy to implement any of these two solutions.
-I explored and found that I can use VirtualBox in my Windows laptop and run all the Linux commands but only at the command line.
+I explored and found that I can use VirtualBox on my Windows laptop and run all the Linux commands but only at the command line.
 That’s a relief to hear.
 So here is the list of steps you need to follow if you too need to Run Linux or Unix commands in Windows with VirtualBox.

 What is VirtualBox?